 Jim O'Connor is a partner in Maslon's Construction & Real Estate Litigation Group.
-A lawyer for more than 35 years, Jim devotes his practice exclusively to construction and construction insurance-related matters.
+A lawyer for nearly 40 years, Jim devotes his practice exclusively to construction and construction insurance-related matters.
 He represents engineers, general contractors, specialty contractors, owners, and designers in contract formation and construction matters throughout the United States.

 Jim is a Fellow of the American College of Construction Lawyers, a Fellow of the American Bar Foundation, the former Chair of the ABA Forum on the Construction Industry, and an active member of the AGC's Contract Documents Committee and its Risk Management Committee.
 He has been published extensively in the construction law area, including the following works: Sticks and Bricks: A Practical Guide to Construction Systems & Technology (ABA 2001), co-editor; AGC Contract Documents Handbook, Chapter 2, "Owner-Contractor Agreements" (Aspen 2003); "Wrestling with Reform: Indemnification Agreements, The Statutory Bars, Promises to Procure, and Insurance Products for the Construction Industry," 1 J.A.C.C.L.
 57 (West 2007); The A201 Deskbook: Understanding the Revised General Conditions, (ABA 2008); "It's a Matter of Time: Delay and Change," 8 J.A.C.C.L.
 1 (West 2014); and "Suppose Repose Were Indisposed: A True Story Prediction of Collapse and Disaster for the Construction Industry," 34 The Construction Lawyer 5 (Fall 2014).